kuhe/Angular-Baseball/README.md

 However, as much as I like TypeScript and Angular, it's been kind of a pain to integrate the ESM portion of the baseball engine to an `angular-cli` project.

+This project was developed unironically on Microsoft Windows.